 Anchoring the east side of the largest private real estate development in U.S. history, the first two towers (10 and 30 Hudson Yards) and retail podium (20 Hudson Yards) link directly to the prevailing industrial character of the West Side and enhance the burgeoning neighborhood with a fresh visual dynamic.

 The two towers tilt in opposing directions in a purposeful dialogue.
 One tower defers to the city and the other pays homage to the Hudson River.
 The towers’ skyline presence offers varying experiences depending on the viewing location and creates a dynamic presence on the New York cityscape.

-Anchoring the southern corner of the site and straddling the famed High Line, the Class-A office tower, 10 Hudson Yards, will serve as Coach’s global headquarters as well as host to such world-class companies as L’Oréal USA and SAP.
-Coach’s “vertical campus” features a soaring atrium and floor-to-ceiling glass in a column-free space, and is designed to accommodate the modern high-density office environment.
+Anchoring the southern corner of the site and straddling the famed High Line, the Class-A office tower, 10 Hudson Yards, serves as COACH’s global headquarters as well as host to such world-class companies as L’Oréal USA and SAP.
+COACH's “vertical campus” features a soaring atrium and floor-to-ceiling glass in a column-free space, and is designed to accommodate the modern high-density office environment.